Conquering Fear and Cultivating Courage

 us to deal with the inevitable ups and downs of life unafraid.

-I consider the single most useful bit of advice for all humanity, it would be this:
+what I consider the single most useful bit of advice for all humanity, it would

-high.
+head high.
 Look it squarely in the eye, and say, ‘I will be bigger than you.
-You cannot
+You

-experience two types of fear: the fear of failure, which causes us to think, “I
+to experience two types of fear: the fear of failure, which causes us to think,

 to the opinions and possible criticisms of others, sometimes to the point where